m3bayer/Artificial-life-final-project/README.md

 ### 3. **Selection & Mutation**
    - The best-performing robot is selected based on fitness evaluation.
-   - A mutation process is applied to create a new generation of robots:
+   - A mutation process is applied to create a new generation of robots based off the best from the previous generation:
      - Each value in the robot’s matrix has a probability of mutating into an adjacent component type.
      - New variations of the best robot are generated, forming the next generation.